Patient Information

 X-ray of bunion deformity

-Management and Treatment of bunions
+Management and treatment of bunions

 Management and treatment of bunions aim to relieve pain and correct the deformity when possible.
-Options include:

 • Padding or taping: These can cushion the area and help reduce pain- they do not correct the bunion